Yaroster/skoomaDen.me/src/content/posts/Review of The du Louvre Cote Jardin by Palais des Thes.md

 ### Fifth Infusion (50s, 75°C)

+Less flavor, hot water with a hint of nothing and some floral notes.
+Honestly, it keeps getting better as it loses its flavor, I really don't know how to feel about that, but what remains of the acidity reminds me of the reason why I don't like this tea.

 ## Overall Impression

 Bear in mind that this is not my first time trying a flavored tea from Palais Des Thés, nor is it my first time being disappointed by one.